joeloudjinz/InzSeeder/InzSeeder.Core/README.md

 }
 ```

-### 5. Entity Reference Resolution
+### 4. Entity Reference Resolution

-InzSeeder now supports entity reference resolution, allowing you to reference entities created during seeding by using string-based keys instead of hardcoded IDs.
+InzSeeder supports entity reference resolution, allowing you to reference entities created during seeding by using string-based keys instead of hardcoded IDs.
 This is especially useful when you have relationships between entities that are being seeded.

 To use this feature: